Fry Canyon | Utah Back Country Pilots Association

 Parking: Large enough for a small fly-in there is no shortage of parking on the south end of the strip.
 Multiple fire rings can be found here with flat and smooth ground for camping.
 Some of the ground here is dirt covered rock so plan your tent stakes and tie downs according.
 No cell phone coverage.

-1 year ago in a PA-18 with 31" tires
+jed ellithorpe visited 1 year ago in a T206H with 8.0-6 tires

 Repaired windsock.
 Some runoff and erosion on centerline of strip from recent rains.
 Landing past the road intersection is still the best section of runway.
 The erosion there is less than a couple inches.